-Nandita's latest full-length play, Satisfaction, was read at the Ma-Yi Writers' Lab Labfest in June and will be featured in the Philadelphia Women's Theatre Festival in August. her last play, Washer/Dryer, had its Off-Broadway premier at Theatre Row in February 2016, produced by Ma-Yi Theater.
+Nandita's latest full-length play, Satisfaction, is being presented as part of the "Main Stage Live" program at the American Academy of Dramatic Arts this November after readings at the Ma-Yi Writers' Lab Labfest and the Philadelphia Women's Theatre Festival in 2016.
+Her last play, Washer/Dryer, had its Off-Broadway premier at Theatre Row in February 2016, produced by Ma-Yi Theater.
 Washer/Dryer received its World Premier at EastWest Players in February 2015 as a part of their 50th Anniversary Season.
 Washer/Dryer was also seen in Chicago as part of Rasaka Theatre's residency at Victory Gardens in October 2015.
 Another full length play Lyme Park: An Austonian Romance of an Indian Nature was produced by the Hegira at the Round House Theater in Silver Spring, Maryland.
 Her one-acts Marrying Nandini, By Popular Demand, Rules of Engagement, and A More Perfect Date have received full productions in New York City from Green Light Productions, New Perspectives Theater, New Ground Collective, and Eating Theater respectively.
 She is also the recipient of the 2014 Father Hamblin One Act Commission Prize from the Abingdon Theater.
 Nandita’s plays have been read at the Kennedy Center, the Asian American Writers’ Workshop, Second Generation, Salaam Theater, the Bleecker Street Theater, The Lark Play Development Center, and by the Red Harlem Readers.

 In addition to creating theater, Nandita is an advocate for diversity in the theater and sits on the Steering Committee of the Asian American Performers Action Coalition and is a member of the advisory board of the Bingham Camp Theatre Retreat, a development space for musical theater.
 She has also been a participant of the South Asian Theater Arts Movement.